Dudy Noble Field, Polk–DeMent Stadium: Attendance

 SEC and Super Regional weekend games typically draw the largest crowds, giving rise to huge weekend gatherings.
 Mississippi State currently holds the NCAA record for the largest single game on-campus baseball attendance at 16,423 in a game against SEC rival Ole Miss.
 In 2021 versus Notre Dame, MSU had the NCAA's top all-time highest attended Super Regional game with 14,385 fans.
 This 2021 Super Regional also had attendance of 13,971 and 11,754 in the other two games for an NCAA record attendance for a super regional series of 40,140.
 On April 14–16, 2023, Mississippi State fans set the on-campus record for most-attended 3-game series by packing 43,986 fans into the Dude over the course of three games against arch rival Ole Miss, a series they won 2-1.

-Mississippi State has all 15 of the top 15 on-campus crowds in the history of college baseball, and 24 of the top 25.
+Mississippi State has all 25 of the top 25 on-campus crowds in the history of college baseball.
 Overall, DNF-PDS has held 22 crowds over 12,000 and 58 crowds over 10,000.

 In 2012, college baseball writer Eric Sorenson ranked the stadium as the best big game atmosphere in Division I baseball.